Data Centers in Armenia

 Network & Connectivity Ecosystem

-Carrier Density & Carrier Neutrality: As of September 2025, the Armenian market is served by a growing number of local and regional carriers.
-While density is not as high as in major European hubs, the six colocation facilities in the country provide access to essential connectivity for local and regional operations.
+Carrier Density & Carrier Neutrality The market is served by a mix of local and regional carriers.
+While carrier density is not as high as in major European hubs, carrier-neutral facilities are available, providing essential options for network redundancy.

-Bare Metal: Bare metal server options are available, typically through providers that serve the broader European and Eurasian regions.
-Companies like OVHcloud offer solutions that can be effectively deployed to serve customers from infrastructure located in nearby European data centers.
+Bare Metal Bare metal server options are available, typically through regional providers that serve the Caucasus and Eastern Europe.
+Providers like OVHcloud and Leaseweb can offer dedicated server solutions deployed into the region.

 Power Analysis